securitytxt/security-txt/README.md

 **Is `security.txt` supposed to replace bug bounty platforms?**

 No. Security.txt is supposed to accompany them.
-You can use the `Platform:` option to link to your bug bounty program.

 # Contributing